Ascochyta rabiei Dashboard

 Other features of the main page are the summary table of isolates collected, phenotyped and genotyped from each agroecological zone (which changed dynamically based on the isolate filtering criteria) and two graphs below the map showcasing the frequency of highly aggressive isolates and the classification of the pathogenicity groups.
 The top right corner of each graph includes a collapsible pane which allows users to download the graphs (seen in the highlighted orange frame and activated with the icon marked with yellow arrows below).

-Data table Page
+Isolate Data Page

-The second page of the dashboard includes a full table of the collected and phenotyped isolates (from 2013-2020) that can be searched by a keyword (see yellow arrow and example in the screenshot below), sorted by values, or copied/printed/downloaded using the controls at the bottom of the table (see green arrow in the screenshot below).
+The second page of the dashboard includes a full table of the collected and phenotyped isolates (from 2013-2024) that can be searched by a keyword (see yellow arrow and example in the screenshot below), sorted by values, or copied/printed/downloaded using the controls at the bottom of the table (see green arrow in the screenshot below).

 Note that samples collected prior to 2020 do not appear in the map due to inconsistent or missing sampling location data.